 This ties into the tip on giving the delay pedal a break.

-We can keep our signal dry (if the music calls for a dry signal) and engage the delay pedal during a solo to give a heightened sense of space and interest to the soling instrument.
-A nice delay can really make the solo pop out of the mix and grab the listener’s attention.
+We can keep our signal dry (if the music calls for a dry signal) and engage the delay pedal during a solo to give the soling instrument a heightened sense of space and interest.
+A nice delay can really make the solo pop out of the mix and grab the listener's attention.

 Try Out Slapback Delay

 Slapback delay is a common style of delay that, typically, features a single repeat at a fast, often quarter note or eighth note, rate.